 Quick Tip: To inspect your tank or fuel lines for leaks you can use a solution of dish soap and water in a spray bottle.
 Spray the tank or fuel line.
 The solution will bubble if there is a leak.
 You can also use a leak detector.

 As one last reminder, only trained and authorized personnel should change out LP tanks.
 It’s usually done as part of your forklift operator safety training.

-Now you know how to change a forklift propane tank so you can keep lifting.
+Our 17-step guide on how to change a forklift propane tank safely.

 Which item on this checklist did you not know about before?